8 Orlando Amusement Parks Survival Tips to Ease Stress

 Due to large crowds and lines, amusement parks can feel a bit tight.
 Book a vacation rental instead of a hotel to ensure the whole family has plenty of space to spread out.
-Instead of cramming everyone into a room, a vacation home provides each family member a place to recoup after a long day of thrill rides and park food.
-The whole family will sleep better, have more privacy and wake up each day ready to go to the next amusement park.
+Instead of cramming everyone into a room, a vacation home provides each family member a place to recoup after a long day of rides and park food.
+The family will sleep better, have more privacy and wake up ready for the next amusement park.

 Saving money is always on Orlando amusement parks survival tips lists.
 Take some time to search for admission and restaurant deals.
 Several websites offer deals on area attractions, water parks, dinner shows and more.
-Also, make sure to buy tickets online and print them at home to avoid standing in admission lines.
-By doing this, families will save money and reduce entrance wait times.
+Also, buy tickets online and print them at home to avoid standing in admission lines.
+By doing this, families save money and reduce entrance wait times.

 Pack a Backpack or Two

-Rain showers are common in Orlando, and spring and summer temperatures can reach well into the 90s.
+Rain showers are common in Orlando, and spring and summer temperatures can reach the 90s.
 In order to stay comfortable, pack necessities in backpacks.
-Pack them with snacks, plenty of water, rain ponchos, sunscreen and battery-operated misting fans.
-Backpacks are an easy way to carry everything needed; however guests should limit the amount of personal items they bring to the parks.
-Try to keep identification and credit cards on you at all times because backpacks must be stowed when riding roller coasters.
+Pack snacks, plenty of water, rain ponchos, sunscreen and battery-operated misting fans.
+Backpacks are an easy way to carry everything needed; however guests should limit the amount of personal items they bring to parks.
+Keep identification and credit cards on you at all times because backpacks must be stowed when riding roller coasters.

 Step 2: After Arrival

 Among the important Orlando amusement parks survival tips, wearing comfortable clothes and shoes are a must.
-If visiting during popular spring and summer months, choose light colored and breathable fabrics, such as cotton.
+If visiting during spring and summer months, choose light colored and breathable fabrics, such as cotton.
 Those visiting in the off-season should wear the same and a light jacket.
-Families will also want to pack their comfortable shoes or sandals, hats, and sunglasses.
+Families should also pack comfortable shoes or sandals, hats, and sunglasses.

 Eat Breakfast Before You Leave

 Save time and money by eating breakfast in your vacation rental before you leave for the park.
-Having a healthy breakfast with protein will give everyone the energy and fuel they need to play all morning.
-Snacks will also keep everyone occupied until dinner, when families can splurge at the park or try a new Orlando restaurant.
+Having a healthy breakfast with protein gives everyone the energy and fuel they need to play all morning.
+Snacks also keep everyone occupied until dinner, when families can splurge at the park or try a new Orlando restaurant.

 There’s no secret time to arrive at Orlando amusement parks, as these are some of the most visited in the world.
 Some experts say to arrive early, head to the back of the park and make your way to the front.
 Others recommend starting at the front and making way to the back.
-Either can work for families; just make sure to arrive as early as possible.
+Either can work — just arrive as early as possible.